akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

             - { name: pim_indexing_serializer.normalizer, priority: 90 }
 ```

-At some point, you'll probably want to perform searches on these values (although the implementation of the filters
+At some point, you'll probably want to perform searches on these values.

-is not described in this guide).
+**Warning:** this documentation does not describe the implementation of the filters (neither on backend nor frontend side)

 In order to do this, you'll have to tell Elasticsearch how to manage your values,
 (here we want min and max considered as numbers), by registering new dynamic templates:

 ```yaml